ActianCorp/Vector-Docker/README.md

 with the -d for 'daemon' flag will return control to the command-line immediately, and will not print startup details onto standard out - these can be seen via Docker logs or through Kitematic instead, if needed.

+Also provided here is a Docker "Compose" file which can simplify build and running of Vector Community images

 To log into the running container, use:

 	`docker exec -it vector bash`

-If you want to expose the Vector instance inside this machine to allow external access from outside the container, e.g. via Actian Director, or Tableau, or other BI tool, you need to explicitly map the ports that are exposed by the container to ports on the host machine.
+If you want to expose the Vector instance inside this container to allow external access from outside the container, e.g. via Actian Director, or Tableau, or other BI tool, you need to explicitly map the ports that are exposed by the container to ports on the host machine.
 To do this, change the above docker run command to:

 	`docker run --name vector -d -p 27832:27832 -p 27839:27839 -p 44223:44223 -p 16902:16902 actian/vector:latest`

-if you want to allow access via ODBC, JDBC, .Net, Ingres/Net, and Actian Director.
+This will allow you to allow access via ODBC, JDBC, .Net, and Ingres/Net

-Note that if you change these mapped ports after the container is started (.e.g. via Kitematic), the container will be re-created from scratch, this losing any data you may have loaded into the database.
+Also include in this repository is a sample of a docker compose file that has all the interesting settings for running a persistent container.